 The Fact Finder must weigh all factors when making the final decision.
 The Fact Finder shall issue a decision within five work days after the review date.
-This date may be extended as appropriate by the Fact Finder if the petitioner's An individual requesting a Fact Finding or Departmental review. request to submit additional evidence has been granted.
+This date may be extended as appropriate by the Fact Finder if the petitioner's request to submit additional evidence has been granted.
 It may be possible that some disputes are resolved during the Fact Finding meeting and the decision can be issued at that time.
 The decision must be documented on the Wisconsin Works (W-2) Agency Fact-Finding Review form (10784).